diantyapitaloka/Sentiment-Analysis/README.md

 **Criteria 4**: The accuracy of the testing set obtained must reach at least 85% This shows that the model developed has good performance in classifying sentiment from the data provided.

+## 🧊🏺🍸 Rule of thumb 🍸🏺🧊
+- Comprehensive Data Preprocessing and Noise Reduction The program must include a dedicated preprocessing pipeline to handle text normalization, including the removal of HTML tags, URLs, and special characters.
+This stage should also implement lemmatization or stemming to reduce words to their root forms, ensuring the model focuses on core semantic meanings.

 ## 🧊🏺🍸 Submission 🍸🏺🧊
 The submission consists of developing and evaluating a deep learning–based classification system that fulfills the following criteria: